- Your Business

 The gross value of the company must not exceed £16m after the investment and there are many restrictions to ensure that investment is targeted at new risk capital.
 Companies must also have fewer than 250 full-time employees (or the equivalent), and have raised less than £5m under any of the venture capital schemes in the 12 months ending with the date of the relevant investment.

-The Seed Enterprise Investment Scheme provides income tax relief of 50% for individuals who invest in shares in qualifying companies, with an annual investment limit for individuals of £100,000 and a cumulative investment limit for companies of £150,000, and provides a 50% CGT relief on gains realised on disposal of an asset in 2014/15 and invested through the SEIS in the same or following year.
+The SEIS provides income tax relief of 50% for individuals who invest in shares in qualifying companies, with an annual investment limit for individuals of £100,000 and a cumulative investment limit for companies of £150,000, and provides a 50% CGT relief on gains realised on disposal of an asset and invested through the SEIS.
 A gain on the disposal of SEIS shares will be exempt from CGT as long as the shares obtained income tax relief, which has not been withdrawn, and the shares are held for at least three years.